It looks like 2023 is going to be a watershed year for property.

-This has led to many mixed messages in the media which are causing a feeling of uncertainty for many investors.
+Sure there are still many economic headwinds that we'll encounter and this has led to many mixed messages in the media and this together with uncertainty about our economy and jobs is causing a feeling of confusion for many investors.

 But what is certain in these times of uncertainty is that some property investors will grow their wealth by taking advantage of the opportunity the market is presenting them.

-Warren Buffet put it well when he said “Wealth is the transfer of money form the inpatient to the patient.”
+Warren Buffet put it well when he said "Wealth is the transfer of money from the impatient to the patient."

 Even though they think they are investing, many property investors are actually speculating.